 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Dental services (continued) For additional details about your non- Medicare covered dental benefits, go to the back of this document and locate the Appendix.
-If you want additional dental coverage than what's included in your medical plan, see Chapter 4, Section 2.2 Extra "optional supplemental" benefits you can buy for an additional premium. \$0 for anesthesia when used procedures. \$2,500 per year maximum of Medicare Covered Compre Preventive services, includir maintenance cleanings do reductible does not apply. coverage amount for non- hensive dental services. ing periodontal Depression screening We cover one screening for depression per year.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Dental services (continued) For additional details about your non-Medicare covered dental benefits, go to the back of this document and locate the Appendix.
+If you want additional dental coverage than what's included in your medical plan, see Chapter 4, Section 2.2 Extra "optional supplemental" benefits you can buy for an additional premium. \$0 for anesthesia when used procedures. \$2,500 per year maximum of Medicare Covered Comprese Preventive services, including maintenance cleanings do not Deductible does not apply. coverage amount for non- hensive dental services. ing periodontal Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no copayment for an annual depression screening visit.
 50% for an annual depression screening visit.
 Deductible does apply.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 There is no copayment for the Medicare-covered diabetes screening tests.
-50% for the Medicare- covered diabetes screening tests.
+50% for the Medicare-covered diabetes screening tests.
 Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custommolded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): 🍑 Diabetes self-management training, \$0 for Medicare-covered 50% for Medicarecovered diabetes selfdiabetes self-management diabetic services, and supplies training. management training and For all people who have diabetes (insulin and diabetic services and non-insulin users).
+Covered services include: \$0 for diabetic services supplies.
+Diabetic test Supplies to monitor your blood glucose: and supplies.
+Diabetic test strips are limited to Blood glucose monitor, blood glucose test strips are limited to JJHCS and Bayer strips, lancet devices and lancets, and JJHCS and Bayer products when dispensed glucose-control solutions for checking the by a retail pharmacy or products when dispensed accuracy of test strips and monitors. mail-order pharmacy. by a retail pharmacy or For people with diabetes who have severe mail-order pharmacy. diabetic foot disease: One pair per 50% for all other diabetic calendar year of therapeutic custom-\$0 for all other diabetic test strips when obtained molded shoes (including inserts provided test strips when obtained through a DME supplier. with such shoes) and two additional pairs through a DME supplier.
+Deductible does apply. of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Diabetes self-management training is covered under certain conditions.
-For other diabetic equipment and supplies (for example; insulin pumps and continuous glucose monitors (CGM)) see "Durable medical equipment and related supplies." \$0 for Medicare-covered diabetes self-management training. \$0 for diabetic services and supplies.
-Diabetic test strips are limited to JJHCS and Bayer products when dispensed by a retail pharmacy or mail-order pharmacy. \$0 for all other diabetic test strips when obtained through a DME supplier.
-50% for Medicare- covered diabetes self- management training and diabetic services and supplies.
-Diabetic test strips are limited to JJHCS and Bayer products when dispensed by a retail pharmacy or mail-order pharmacy.
-50% for all other diabetic test strips when obtained through a DME supplier.
-Deductible does apply.
+For other diabetic equipment and supplies (for example; insulin pumps and continuous glucose monitors (CGM)) see "Durable medical equipment and related supplies."